David A. Sonnenfeld, Ph.D.

 College of Environmental Science and Forestry

 Thank you for your interest in graduate studies at ESF and in my work.
 I currently anticipate taking on one or two new grad students at the beginning of each academic year.
 If you think you might be interested in joining my research group, please read the following closely.
 After giving it some serious thought, if you remain interested I'd welcome an inquiry via e-mail.
-Given the January 15 application deadline for fall admissions, such inquiries can best take place through the end of November, for the following academic year.
+Inquiries are most useful through the end of November, for the following academic year.

 Trained as a comparatively-oriented environmental sociologist, my research program is described in detail on the research pages of my website.
 At the core of my research interests are processes, contexts and challenges of environmental transformation and governance, especially in newly/ rapidly industrializing nations, under conditions of accelerated globalization, and at times of systemic uncertainty (see my recent publications).
 While much of my work has been and will likely continue to be in relation to East Asia, broadly defined, I also am interested in comparative European studies, and potentially Africa and Latin America, as well.
 Doctoral students currently under my supervision are working on topics related to environmental policy and governance in the Philippines, China and India, respectively; masters student research includes both domestic and international topics.
 (For a listing of graduate students now under my guidance, scroll down my official webpage.)